Early Eocene Climatic Optimum: Biotic effects

+Land

 The final phase of the Angiosperm Terrestrial Revolution occurred during the EECO.
 The supergreenhouse climate of the EECO fostered extensive floral diversification and increased habitat complexity in North American terrestrial biomes.
 The hot, humid conditions of the EECO may have facilitated the evolution of epiphytic bryophytes, with the oldest member of Lejeuneaceae being described from fossils from the Cambay amber dating back to the EECO.
 The Okanagan Highlands in British Columbia and Washington became a biodiversity hotspot from which newly evolved lineages of temperate-adapted plants radiated from following the end of the EECO.

 The climate was warm enough to allow palms and palm beetles to inhabit upland regions of British Columbia and Washington.
 Ellesmere Island became inhabited by basal primatomorphs, while Canada's Western Arctic was home to crocodyliforms.
 Crocodyliform diversity in North America was very high.
 The leadup to the EECO was marked by an increase in mammal diversity in Wyoming's Bighorn Basin.
 Across North America, the EECO's warmth and humidity promoted increased floral diversity and habitat complexity, which in turn increased mammalian diversity.
-The end of the EECO caused a drop in mammalian diversity known as the Bridgerian Crash.

 Northern Yakutia was covered in mangroves.
 Mongolia witnessed a humidification event that transformed it from a shrubland into a forest and significantly reducing local wildfire incidence.

 In South America, the EECO coincided with the Itaboraian South American Land Mammal Age.
 Cingulates diversified over the course of the EECO.

-In Africa, the end of the EECO brought about a hyaenodont turnover, with subfamilial richness among hyaenodonts increasing.

 The northern margins of the Australo-Antarctic Gulf, then located at 60-65 °S, were covered in wet-tropical lowland vegetation.
 Nypa pollen is recorded in southeastern Australian sediments.

+The end of EECO brought faunal overturns globally.

+In North America, the end of the EECO coincided with the Bridgerian Crash, which saw a drop in mammalian diversity.
+In Africa, the end of the EECO brought about a hyaenodont turnover.
+In Europe, the end of the EECO resulted in the extinction of mesonychids, oxyaenids, and viverravids.
+Their extinction likely led to the diversification of hyaenodonts at the Ypresian-Lutetian boundary, resulting in them becoming the dominant group of mammalian predators in Europe.